DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 different world is the one of Google Svizra: most of the results are websites of national media stations.

+[IMG14]
-[IMG14] [Caption: Searching for 'Svizra' on Google Svizra (i.e. google.ch in Romansh)]
+("Fig. 3.
+Searching for 'Svizra' on Google Svizra (i.e. google.ch in Romansh).")

 Maybe we should not be surprised to get different results.
 Ethan Zuckerman writes:

-When we look for information through most search engines, the language we use to build a query limits the results we get.
+>When we look for information through most search engines, the language we use to build a query limits the results we get.
 Search Google in the United States for “apple” and you won’t get the same results as you would get by searching for the Spanish equivalent, “*manzana*,” on